 LSD and its cousins burrowed further underground.
 For anything decent you buddied up to a chemistry graduate student, in say Boulder, or most any longhaired high school kid in a Hendrix T-shirt.
 The Dead and LSD shared common 1960s roots through soundman and chemist Owsley Stanley, but hawkers now strolling Dead shows lower their voices when asking “Acid?
 Mescaline?
 Psilocybin?”
 Supplying a black-market demand in return for off-the-books money is, after all, an American way of business not to mention Reagan’s way of peddling arms to Iran to fund black ops in Central America.

-The Dead only dropped in on New Mexico once before, playing the 1977 homecoming concert at the University of New Mexico (encore: “One More Saturday Night”) while refusing to set foot onto New Mexico State, the border cow college with a national reputation for mistreating rock acts.
+The Dead dropped in on New Mexico twice before, playing Albuquerque’s Civic Auditorium in 1971 and the 1977 homecoming concert at the University of New Mexico (encore: “One More Saturday Night”) while refusing to set foot onto New Mexico State, the border cow college with a national reputation for mistreating rock acts.
 Jerry, Bob, Phil, Mickey, Bill and Brent made it up to us with three outdoor shows at the horse track in Santa Fe County, one in October 1982 and two on consecutive weekend days in September 1983.
 With the stage set against the infield, most of the crowd chose to gather on the track rather in the grandstand although the seats gave a better view of Santa Fe in the distance with the Sangre de Cristo Mountains rising beyond.

 The Hog Farm, a New Mexico commune with it’s own acid-laced California connection to the Dead, provided camping at $4 a head south of the Downs in ’83, so the party ran full tilt from late Saturday morning to early Sunday evening.
 I pitched my sleeping bag in the bed of a friend’s pickup truck and at 6:30 a.m.
 Sunday awoke with my neighbors to the B-52s blaring from a cassette deck at a campsite occupied by Santa Fe kids.
 Yells and curses from multiple directions didn’t quiet things, so a woman in our group walked over to a guy with his bag spread on the ground and asked politely if he would turn it down.
 When that failed, she tried again less politely yanking the speakers out by their wires and bringing the cassette back to our site where she savaged it with a hammer before returning the remains with its entrails dangling.
 The astonished kid never resisted, perhaps because she had a hammer and he was naked.
 Peace ensued for another three hours.